-This banana bread is the most popular recipe on Nourished by Caroline and it just got a makeover!
+This banana bread is one of the most popular recipes on Nourished by Caroline and it just got a makeover!
 Don’t worry, it’s the same recipe that you love.

 If you’ve been making this recipe for years, you’ll notice that I added new photos, including many step-by-step photos (something that had been requested!).
 I also added a few extra notes to the recipe to make it easier to follow.